 Open space areas, including Parkland and Sport and Recreation Areas are located throughout the Study Corridor.
-The open space areas provide green space, visual amenity and informal and organised recreational spaces.
-The travel demands associated with these areas are varied.
+The open space areas provide green space, visual attractiveness as well as informal and organised recreational spaces.
+The travel demands associated with these areas are varied:

-- Parkland Areas do not generate high travel demand.
-However, parkland needs to be easily accessible for motorists, pedestrians and cyclists so that the recreational opportunities offered by these areas are realised. - Sport and Recreation areas may create significant travel demand from both local and broader communities during organised sporting events.
+- Parkland Areas do not generally create a high travel demand.
+However, parkland needs to be easily accessible for motorists, pedestrians and cyclists so that the recreational opportunities offered by these areas are realised; and - Sport and Recreation areas may create significant travel demand from both local and broader communities during organised sporting events.
 Sport and recreation areas need to be easily accessible for motorists, pedestrians and cyclists so that the recreational opportunities offered by these areas are realised.